Some asymptotics for short maturity Asian options

-{ $^1$ Assistant Vice President (Model/Anlys/ Valid Sr Analyst), \\ Citigroup Inc., Tampa, Florida.\\ $^2$ Professor of Environmental Finance \& Risk Management in the Institute of Environment, \\ Florida International University, Miami, Florida. \\ $^3$ Professor of Department of Mathematics and Statistics, \\ Florida International University, Miami, Florida. \ where $g^{\ast}(x, \cdot)$ denotes the Legendre transform of the convex function $g(x, \cdot)$, and $AC[0,1]$ is the space of absolutely continuous functions on $[0, 1]$. \end{theorem}
+{ $^1$ Assistant Vice President (Model/Anlys/ Valid Sr Analyst), \\ Citigroup Inc., Tampa, Florida.\\ $^2$ Professor of Environmental Finance \& Risk Management in the Institute of Environment, \\ Florida International University, Miami, Florida. \\ $^3$ Professor of Department of Mathematics and Statistics, \\ Florida International University, Miami, Florida. \ where $g^{\ast}(x, \cdot)$ denotes the Legendre transform of the convex function $g(x, \cdot)$, and $AC[0,1]$ is the space of absolutely continuous functions on $[0, 1]$. \end{theorem} The above result is further refined in Theorem 7.6 of \cite{kuhn}.
+Comparing these two results, it can be shown that the rate functions are the same in both cases.